k0f1/configuring-linux-web-server/README.md

   * Then create a new file within this directory called authorized_keys `sudo touch ~/.ssh/authorized_keys`,
   * Back in your local machine, read out the content of the key pair generated with the extension `.pub`,
   * Copy it, and back in your server, edit the authorized keys file by adding this key.

+Then restart the service with sudo ssh service restart`

 Then login with `ssh <username>@ip-address -p 2200 -i ~/.ssh/your_private_key_name`.,
+Then restart the service with sudo ssh service restart`

 ## Prepare to deploy your project